-8. The only difference between champ and chump is “U”.
+8. The only difference between champ and chump is “U”

 When Gates met Buffet for the first time for dinner, Gate’s mother turned to the two and asked: “What is the single most important factor of success?”
 The two yelled out, “Focus!”

 Floyd could have easily chosen to be a chump all of his life.
-The truth is, his father sold drugs and his mother heavily used them.
+The truth is, his father sold drugs, and his mother heavily used them.
 During interviews, Mayweather claimed that he basically raised himself.
-Yet, Floyd pushed forward with the idea who he wanted to become, and maintained a level of focus that most cannot even imagine being possible.
+Yet, Floyd pushed forward with the idea who he wanted to become and maintained a level of focus that most cannot even imagine being possible.

-9. A man who dwells on his past robs his future.
+9. A man who dwells on his past robs his future

 The only way to rise out of poverty, abuse, low self-esteem, etc. and turn yourself into a successful man, is by allowing yourself to overcome your past.

 Ultimately you are responsible for all of your mistakes alongside every excuse you dish out.
-The world isn’t perfect place, and nature is a cruel beast that could care less about you.
+The world isn’t a perfect place, and nature is a cruel beast that could care less about you.
 If you don’t believe me, then walk out into the wilderness and see how well you survive.
 Most of you won’t last more than a week.

 As a man, you are responsible for your success in life.
 No one else!
 Others may give you guidance, share wisdom, and inspire you along the way.
-Yet, what you do with those experience is entirely your own choice to make.
+Yet, what you do with those to is entirely your own choice to make.

 Just because you were born into poverty, doesn’t mean you must die in poverty.
 Just because you were rejected by one woman, does not mean you must analyze the entire event.
 Don’t get trapped in the dark pit of overthinking.

-10. Don’t waste time on things you cannot change.
+10. Don’t waste time on things you cannot change

 11. Tough times don’t last.
 Tough people do.